What is the LSAT?

 When Should I Take the LSAT?

 In a perfect world, law school applicants would take the LSAT by the summer of their application year.
 This would allow students to focus on other elements of their applications in the fall and retake the test in September or November if their summer score was significantly lower than what they were consistently scoring on timed practice exams.
-But the world is not perfect, and applicants often adjust that ideal schedule to meet their unique needs.
+But the world is not perfect, and applicants often adjust that ideal schedule to meet their specific needs.

 Do not take the LSAT if you are not ready.
 In the grand scheme of your legal career and life, it’s better to apply to law school one year later with a score that reflects your full potential than it is to apply one year earlier with limited options.